 MAC Cosmetics launched Virtual Try-On Mirrors in its physical stores across the country.
-The company expects a 31 per cent sales increase due to AR-powered in-store experience.
+The company expects a 31 percent sales increase due to the AR-powered in-store experience.

 With too many products to choose from, consumers often feel at loss navigating a retailer’s site or store.
 They can’t find products that would match them best.
 At the peak of their frustration, they are likely to give up and leave without a purchase.

-With virtual makeup try on, consumers can browse hundreds of options on the mobile, web or via in-store interactive beauty mirrors.
-‘Try before you buy’ approach helps to reduce returns, avoid unnecessary or dissatisfying purchases and increase overall interaction experience with a brand.
+With virtual makeup try on, consumers can browse hundreds of options on the mobile, web, or via in-store interactive beauty mirrors.
+The ‘try before you buy’ approach helps to reduce returns, avoid unnecessary or dissatisfying purchases and increase the overall interaction experience with a brand.
 Besides, it’s second to none when it comes to Gen Z engagement.